Sports in Washington, D.C.: Other teams

 Two other professional football leagues to have had teams in Washington include the indoor Arena Football League (AFL) and XFL, which merged with the USFL to form the United Football League (UFL).

 The Washington Commandos competed in the Arena League in 1987, 1989, and 1990.
 In 1987 and 1989, the team played their home games at the Capital Centre in the suburb of Landover, Maryland.
 In 1989, the team was known as the Maryland Commandos.
 In 1990, they played their home games at the Patriot Center in Fairfax, Virginia, and returned to being called the Washington Commandos.

 The Washington Valor competed in the AFL from 2017 to 2019.
 As an indoor football league that competes on a smaller playing surface than traditional football, the team played their home games in Capital One Arena.
 Although the team finished with an overall regular season record of 12-26 and an overall postseason record of 2-3, they won ArenaBowl XXXI in 2018 by a score of 69-55 against the Baltimore Brigade.
 Following the 2019 season, the AFL was suspended indefinitely, and the Valor have not played since.

 The DC Defenders competed in the XFL from 2020 until 2023.
 They play their home games at Audi Field.
 In the 2023 season, the Defenders finished with a league-best record of 9-1 in the regular season and were the heavy favorites going into the playoffs.
 However, they lost the 2023 XFL Championship Game to the Arlington Renegades, 35-26.
 Following the 2023 XFL and USFL merger, the Defenders became part of the UFL, where they currently compete.
 The Defenders won the 2025 UFL championship, beating the Michigan Panthers 58-34 at the Dome at America's Center in Saint Louis, Missouri.

 The D.C.
 Divas of the Women's Football Alliance are a women's tackle football team based in the Washington area.
 They've competed since 2000, and won the championship in 2006, 2015, and 2016.

 Other information

 The headquarters of the National Football League Players Association (NFLPA), which is the labor union representing the players of the NFL, is located in the Upshaw Place building on 20th Street in Northwest Washington.

 The 1941 NFL draft was held at the Willard Hotel in Washington and the 2027 NFL draft will be held on the National Mall in downtown Washington.

+Audi Field hosted the 2026 UFL championship game on June 13, 2026.

+The Commanders are scheduled to move to the New Stadium at RFK Campus at the site of the former RFK Stadium in 2030.